SFTtech/nyan/doc/member_types.md

 ### `int`

-A member with type `int` can store a signed 32-Bit integer value.
-Values must be in the range of `-2147483648` to `2147483647`.
-Additionally, positive infinity (`inf`) and negative infinity (`-inf`) are supported.
+A member with type `int` can store a signed 64-Bit integer value.
+Positive infinity (`inf`) and negative infinity (`-inf`) are supported.

+`float` is compatible to `int` which means that `float` values can be used in operations on integer values.
+The result of operations with `float` operands is always floored (i.e. the value is truncated).
+This behaviour is consistent with *standard conversion* for integer/float types in C++.

 ```python
 SomeObject():